HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 Across all content types, gzip is the most popular compression algorithm.
 The newer brotli compression is used less frequently, and the content types where it appears most are `application/javascript`, `text/css` and `application/x-javascript`.
 This is likely due to CDNs that automatically apply brotli compression for traffic that passes through them.

-## First -arty vs third-party compression
+## First-party vs third-party compression

 In the [Third Parties](./third-parties) chapter, we learned about third parties and their impact on performance.
 When we compare compression techniques between first and third parties, we can see that third-party content tends to be compressed more than first-party content.